davidebolo1993/EViNCe/README.md

 - [VISOR](https://github.com/davidebolo1993/VISOR) (1.1)

 Pipelines are built using [Snakemake](https://snakemake.readthedocs.io/en/stable) to improve readability/reproducibility of the results.
 This also allows to install most of the tools required for each command on-the-fly, using the --use-conda flag.

+## Citation

+Are you using EViNCe in your works?
+Please cite:

+> Davide Bolognini, Alberto Magi.
+[Evaluation of Germline Structural Variant Calling Methods for Nanopore Sequencing Data](https://www.frontiersin.org/articles/10.3389/fgene.2021.761791/full).
+Front Genet.
+2021 Nov 18.